apache/storm/docs/storm-kafka-client.md

 otherwise trident can throw exceptions.

-### Manual Partition Assigment (ADVANCED)
+### Manual Partition Assignment (ADVANCED)

 By default the KafkaSpout instances will be assigned partitions using a round robin strategy.
 If you need to customize partition assignment, you must implement the `ManualPartitioner` interface.
-The implementation can be passed to the `ManualPartitionSubscription` constructor, and the `Subscription` can then be set in the `KafkaSpoutConfig` via the `KafkaSpoutConfig.Builder` constructor.
+You can pass your implementation to the `KafkaSpoutConfig.Builder` constructor.
 Please take care when supplying a custom implementation, since an incorrect `ManualPartitioner` implementation could leave some partitions unread, or concurrently read by multiple spout instances.
 See the `RoundRobinManualPartitioner` for an example of how to implement this functionality.

+### Manual partition discovery

+You can customize how the spout discovers existing partitions, by implementing the `TopicFilter` interface.
+Storm-kafka-client ships with a few implementations.
+Like `ManualPartitioner`, you can pass your implementation to the `KafkaSpoutConfig.Builder` constructor.
+Note that the `TopicFilter` is only responsible for discovering partitions, deciding which of the discovered partitions to subscribe to is the responsibility of `ManualPartitioner`.

 ## Using storm-kafka-client with different versions of kafka